Average Car Insurance Cost Per Year in 2026

 When you pay monthly instead of annually, you're not just splitting your annual premium into 12 parts — you're often paying more in total due to installment fees and the loss of pay-in-full discounts.

-Most insurers charge $3–$12 per monthly installment as a processing or administrative fee.
-That doesn't sound like much, but it adds up fast:
+Most insurers charge $3–$15 per monthly installment as a processing or administrative fee.
+Major carriers like Geico and Progressive charge $3–$5 per month, while Allstate charges $5–$8 per month, and non-standard carriers can charge $10 or more.
+That doesn't sound like much, but it adds up fast over the course of a year:

 | Annual Premium | Monthly Fee | Total Monthly Fees/Year | True Annual Cost (Monthly) |